-With Valentine’s Day falling mid-week this year, there’s not one but two possible weekends to make the most of the annual love fest.
+With Valentine’s Day falling on a Friday this year, there’s reason to make the most of the annual love fest with a long weekend.
 And there’s really no excuse not to, with our selection of romantic hotels to impress partners of all persuasions.
 Architecture buffs, art fans and would-be Attenboroughs, step this way…

 You’ve mused your way around an art gallery or two, but how about staying in one?
 Head to South Africa and start with Cape Town, home to an emerging ‘First Thursday’ scene, landmark new museums such as the Zeitz MOCAA and hotels including Ellerman House.
-As well as flaunting coastal views of Bantry Bay, this old-school stay boasts a 1,000-strong collection of paintings and sculptures, its own gallery space and an in-house art guide – with free tours included.
-Team it with a stay in the Cape Winelands, where polished retreat Delaire Graff Estate has a private collection of predominantly South African artists, such as William Kentridge, Lionel Smith et al, amassed by its jewellry entrepreneur owner, Laurence Graff.
+As well as flaunting coastal views of Bantry Bay, this old-school stay boasts a 1,000-strong collection of paintings and sculptures, its own gallery space and an in-house art guide – with free tours included for guests.
+Team it with a stay in the Cape Winelands, where polished retreat Delaire Graff Estate has a private collection of predominantly South African artists, such as William Kentridge, Lionel Smith et al, amassed over the years by its jewellery entrepreneur owner, Laurence Graff.

 Where do you take the ‘who wore it best?’ winner in your relationship?
 The Henrietta in London, surrounded by Covent Garden’s boutiques, was dressed by French cool person and interiors master, Dorothée Melichzon.
 Rooms modelling hues of rose, navy, baby blue and pink, matched with deco-style bathrooms, will win over the coolest clotheshorses.
 We love the headboards inspired by the market’s porticos and the bar overseen by the Experimental Cocktail Club (which Melichzon’s mari founded, along with two other friends).
 Like her style?
 Flit over to Paris – where the Experimental Cocktail Club was born – and check in at Hotel des Grands Boulevards, Grand Pigalle or Hotel Panache: all clothed by ‘the ‘Chzon’, too.